 Your children may be understanding of your decision, but if you are worried about one child challenging your will after you die, you may want to take additional steps:

 - Draft your will and estate plan with the assistance of an attorney and make sure it is properly executed.
-The Elder Law attorneys at Mandelbaum Barrett are available to help.
+The Elder Law attorneys at Mandelbaum Barrett PC are available to help.
 To avoid accusations of undue influence, do not involve any of your children in the process.

 - Explain in detail your reasoning in your estate planning document and make it clear that it is your decision and not the influence of the child who is receiving more.